iRon7/ConvertTo-Expression/README.md

 `-IndentChar`
 Specifies which character to use for indenting.

-`-Type`
+`-TypePrefix`
 Defines how the explicite the object type is being parsed:

-`-Type None`
+`-TypePrefix None`
-No type information will be added to the (embedded) objects and values in the PSON string.
+No type information will be added to the (embedded) objects and values in the PowerShell expression.
 This means that objects and values will be parsed to one of the following data types when reading them back with `Invoke-Expression`: a numeric value, a `[String] ('...')`, an `[Array] (@(...))` or a `[HashTable] (@{...})`.

-`-Type Native`
+`-TypePrefix Native`
-The original type prefix is added to the (embedded) objects and values in the PSON string.
-Note that most system (.Net) objects can’t be read back with `Invoke-Expression`, but -SetType Name can help to reveal (embedded) object types and hierarchies.
+The original type prefix is added to the (embedded) objects and values in the PowerShell expression.
+Note that most system (.Net) objects can’t be read back with `Invoke-Expression`, but option might help to reveal (embedded) object types and hierarchies.

-`-Type Cast` (Default)
+`-TypePrefix Cast` (Default)
-The type prefix is only added to (embedded) objects and values when required and optimized for read back with `Invoke-Expression` by e.g. converting system (.Net) objects to PSCustomObject objects.
-Numeric values won't have a strict type and therefor parsed to the default type that fits the value when read back with `Invoke-Expression`.
+The type prefix is only added to (embedded) objects and values when required and optimized for read back with Invoke-Expression by e.g. converting system (.Net) objects to PSCustomObject objects.
+Numeric values won't have a strict type and therefor parsed to the default type that fits the value when restored.

-`-Type Strict`
+`-TypePrefix Strict`
 All (embedded) objects and values will have an explicit type prefix optimized for read back with `Invoke-Expression` by e.g. converting system (.Net) objects to PSCustomObject objects.

 `-NewLine`
 Specifies which characters to use for a new line.
 The default is defined by